Equilevel algebras: Cohomology ring of the complex . Stiefel--Whitney classes of the bundle

 2$)$ the class $w_1(\N_3) \smile w_2(\N_3)$ takes zero value on this generator,

-3$)$ the classes $w_1^2(\N_3)$ and $w_2(\N_3)$ generate the group $H^2(\aleph_3, \Z_2)$,
+3$)$ the classes $w_1^2(\N_3)$ and $w_2(\N_3)$ generate the group $H^2(\aleph_3, {\mathbb Z}_2)$,

-4$)$ both these classes take non-zero value on the fibers of the fiber bundle $($\ref{fb2}$)$. \end{proposition}
+4$)$ both of these classes $w_1^2(\N_3)$ and $w_2(\N_3)$ take the nonzero value on the fibers of the fiber bundle $($\ref{fb2}$)$. \end{proposition}

-{\it Proof.} Define the surface ${\mathcal E} \subset \aleph_3$ as the union of the equatorial circles $E(A)$ of all fibers over the points $\{A, A+\pi\} \in S^1/Z_2$.
+{\it Proof.} Define the surface ${\mathcal E} \subset \aleph_3$ as the union of the equatorial circles $\circ(A)$ of all fibers over the points $\{A, A+\pi\} \in S^1/{\mathbb Z}_2$.

-\begin{lemma} The first Stiefel--Whitney class of the vector bundle $\N_3$ is equal to the intersection index with the submanifold ${\mathcal E}$. \end{lemma}
+\begin{lemma} The first Stiefel--Whitney class of the vector bundle $\N_3$ is equal to the intersection index with the submanifold ${\mathcal E}$ in the topological manifold $\aleph_3$. \end{lemma}

-{\it Proof.} By Lemma \ref{le38}, the orientation of this vector bundle changes over a 1-cycle in $\aleph_3$ if and only if this cycle has an odd intersection number with ${\mathcal E}$. $\Box_{\ref{cor72}}$
+{\it Proof.} By Lemma \ref{le38}, the orientation of this vector bundle changes over a one-dimensional cycle in $\aleph_3$ if and only if this cycle has an odd intersection number with ${\mathcal E}$. $\Box_{\ref{cor72}}$

-The cohomology class of the square of this Stiefel-Whitney class on $ \aleph_3$ is therefore Poincar\'e dual to the intersection set of this surface ${\mathcal E}$ with any other cycle homologous to it and intersecting it transversally.
+The cohomology class of the square of this Stiefel-Whitney class on $ \aleph_3$ is therefore Poincar\'e dual to the intersection set of this surface ${\mathcal E}$ with any other cycle that is homologous to it and intersects it transversally.
 Let us construct such a cycle.

 Fix a small number $\varepsilon > 0$.
-Consider the points $h(1, \varepsilon; 0, \pi)$ and $h(1,-\varepsilon; 0, \pi)$ and connect them in the fiber of the bundle (\ref{fb2}) over the point $\{0, \pi\} \in S^1/\Z_2$ by the curve that goes at the distance $\varepsilon$ from the equatorial circle $E(0)$ from the first of these points in the direction of the increase of $\alpha$.
-Then connect the endpoints of this curve by the segment consisting of algebras $h(1, \beta; 0, \pi)$ with $\beta \in [-\varepsilon, \varepsilon]$.
+Consider the points $h(1, \varepsilon; 0, \pi)$ and $h(1,-\varepsilon; 0, \pi)$ and connect them in the fiber of the bundle (\ref{fb2}) over the point $\{0, \pi\} \in S^1/{\mathbb Z}_2$ by the curve that goes at the distance $\varepsilon$ from the equatorial circle $\circ(0)$ from the first of these points in the direction of the increase of $\alpha$.
+Then, connect the endpoints of this curve by the segment consisting of algebras $h(1, \beta; 0, \pi)$ with $\beta \in [-\varepsilon, \varepsilon]$.
 The obtained closed curve intersects the equator of our fiber at the single point $h(1, 0; 0, \pi)$.
 Using the standard local trivialization of the bundle (\ref{fb2}), transport this curve to the fibers over all other points $\{A, A+\pi\}$, $A \in [0, \pi)$.
 By Proposition \ref{monodr}, these curves sweep out a closed surface in $\aleph_3$.
 This surface is obviously homologous to the surface ${\mathcal E}$ and intersects it transversally along the curve 3) from Lemma \ref{le38}.
 So the class $w_1^2(\N_3)$ in $\aleph_3$ can be defined by the intersection indices with this curve.

 By Lemma \ref{le38}, this curve changes the orientation of the bundle $\N_3$, so $w_1^3(\N_3)$ takes the non-zero value on the cycle $\aleph_3$. $\Box_{\ref{prohh2}(1)}$